 Coronavirus FAQ: Why are some folks hacking home COVID tests by swabbing their throat?

-If you've used a do-it-yourself COVID home test in the U.S. – the so-called "antigen" rapid tests that promise results in 15 minutes or so — you know the drill.
-You typically swirl a cotton swab around in your nostrils, mix it with some liquid and then drop it on a test strip to await the results: positive or negative for COVID.
+If you've used a do-it-yourself COVID-19 home test in the U.S. – the "antigen" rapid tests that promise results in 15 minutes or so — you know the drill.
+You typically swirl a cotton swab around in your nostrils, mix it with some liquid and then drop it on a test strip to await the results: positive or negative for the coronavirus.

-But in recent weeks there's been an online debate about where to stick that cotton swab.
-Although the package directions specify a nasal swab on U.S. products, some medical professionals believe the test is more effective at detecting COVID-19, and specifically the omicron variant, with a throat and/or cheek swab in addition to the nasal swab.
+But in recent weeks, there has been an online debate about where to stick that cotton swab.
+Although the directions specify a nasal swab on U.S. products, some medical professionals believe the test is more effective at detecting the coronavirus, and specifically the omicron variant, with a throat and/or cheek swab in addition to the nasal swab.

 Why did this hack emerge — and is there any medical science to back it up?

 That was one of the findings of a study conducted at the University of Cape Town in South Africa.
-Researchers examined the ability of PCR tests to detect the variant by comparing diagnostic tests for 382 symptomatic COVID patients who weren't hospitalized.
-In patients with the delta variant, saliva swabs detected the virus in patients with the delta variant 71% of the time while nasal swabs found it 100% of the time.
+Researchers examined the ability of PCR tests to detect the variant by comparing diagnostic tests for 382 symptomatic COVID-19 patients who weren't hospitalized.
+In patients with the delta variant of the coronavirus, saliva swabs detected the virus 71% of the time, while nasal swabs found it 100% of the time.
 But in patients with omicron, researchers found the reverse: Saliva swabs detected the virus 100% of the time, while nasal swabs caught it 86% of the time.

 Nonetheless, the South African study has led some epidemiologists and immunologists in the U.S. to experiment with antigen tests by swabbing their throats or cheeks in addition to the nose when administering a self-test.